juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="developing-process"></a>
 ### Developing process
-We go top down.
-This means we first develop the UI part using storybook and review it during or before the service/backend part is being developed.
+The direction is top down.
+This means first the UI part using storybook is developed and reviewed during or before the service/backend part is being developed.

 <!-- TOC --><a name="the-domain-non-prod"></a>
 ### The domain `non-prod`
-1. We use this domain to store the stuff which is not thought for prod use.
+1. This domain is used to store the stuff which is not thought to be used in the productive code.
 The examples are:
 >1.
 Storybook library which catalogues all libraries containing stories.
 The goal is to have a global storybook catalogue additionally to countless catalogues per library.
->2.
-In the future we may store common testing routines or even testing scenarios in a library of that domain.
+>1.
+Code generators (the generators themselves are not thought for productive code, but the code they generate is).

 <!-- TOC --><a name="the-domain-shared"></a>
 ### The domain `shared`